luxonis/depthai-docs-website/source/pages/faq.rst

 We've prototyped 2x w/ internal proof of concept (but grayscale) but have not yet tried 3 but it would probably work.
 We could support a UVC stream per camera if it is of interest.

-So if you would like this functionality please feel subscribe to the Github feature request `here <https://github.com/luxonis/depthai/issues/283>`__.
+So if you would like this functionality please feel free to subscribe to the Github feature request `here <https://github.com/luxonis/depthai/issues/283>`__.

 And in the meantime, if you would like to use depthai as a standard UVC camera, it is possible to use V4L2 loopback device (and some users have informed us that they have done so), but linking the output of the depthai API config into this loopback device on the host.